Waterfowl hunt opener conditions

 Bird numbers:

-General information: Hunting should be great for the Youth Waterfowl Hunt and general opener if the birds stick around.
+General information: Hunting should be great for the Youth Waterfowl Hunt and general opener.

 Water/marsh conditions: Conditions are great in main impoundments.
 Water is at full pool/spilling levels and contains excellent sago pondweed growth.
-Conditions outside of the impoundment are also excellent thanks to intensive cattle grazing.
-Some seasonal, small ponds on the Hooper Hot Springs unit are low and/or dry.
+Conditions outside of the north impoundment are also excellent thanks to intensive cattle grazing.
+The area west of the south impoundment is very overgrown with phragmites.
+This area was all sprayed by helicopter and should be opened up next year.
+Some seasonal, small ponds on the Hooper Hot Springs Unit are low and/or dry.

 Bird numbers: Great bird numbers are in main impoundments.
 The grazed area has a lot of birds.
 Generally, duck numbers have been holding well, and goose and swan numbers have increased here substantially in the last few years.